MacrossEO/Disentangling-sRNA-Seq/README.md

 ```

 If you have registered it in your path, you just have to name the tool:

     bowtie_build_bin = "bowtie-build"

-2. The program assumes that:
+2. The pipeline assumes that:
 - Host and Par genomes (ej.
 M_musculus.fa/H_ polygyrus.fa) are located in the "genomes" directory (ej. /home/user/my_diSra_project/genomes).
 - Your host libraries (fastq.gz files) are located in the "raw_data/host" directory (ej. /home/user/my_diSra_project/raw_data/host).
 - Your hostPar libraries (fastq.gz files) are located in the "raw_data/hostPar" directory (ej. /home/user/my_diSra_project/raw_data/hostPar).